 Step 5 – How to deliver your products

 Next step is figuring out how you’re going to deliver your products.
 In the beginning, I did almost all my deliveries.
 If it was out of Colombo, I used the Sri Lankan Postal Service.
 Even though delivering everything by me was time-consuming, I got to meet all my customers.
 Getting to know your first customers is one of the best parts of being the delivery guy.
 That helped me to connect with my customers in a level that no other business could.

 But once I started expanding, delivery became onerous.
 Then I decided to hire a delivery company.
 Whenever I get an order, all I have to do is add it to their system.
-Then they come and pick up from our warehouse and do the delivery.
+They come and pick up from our warehouse and do the delivery.
 They even collect cash from our customers and deposit into our bank account after some time.

 There are several charges involved when using a delivery company.

 - Delivery charges – This is what they charge for their delivery.
 Based on the location and weight, they differ.

 - VAT & NBT – These are government taxes

 - Cash-on-delivery (COD) surcharge – When the delivery company collects cash from your customers, they usually charge a percentage or a flat rate per collection.

 There are several delivery companies who offer the same service.
 I have listed them below.
 I suggest you experiment with several companies to figure out the best fit for you.
 Consider all the delivery charges and other costs before you select your delivery partner.